pkp/ots/README.md

  * Adds an XMP sidecar with metadata from the NLMXML to the PDF document
 * ZipConversion
  * Zips all documents
+* API
+ * Simple REST API to submit and retrieve jobs and to provide functionality for the frontends AJAX callbacks.

 Requirements
 ------------